 In order to protect the optical systems and mechanical parts of a high-quality pair of binoculars from fogging, growing lens fungus, and internal corrosion due to the building up of moisture, they are filled with an inert gas.

-Binoculars are filled with gas with a slight positive pressure to prevent anything from being able to enter it.
+Binoculars are filled with gas with a slight positive pressure to prevent anything from being able to enter them.
 Moisture can not build up through condensation when taking the glass from cold to warm or exposing it to other temperature fluctuations.

-Some binoculars have small valves that allow to control the internal pressure of the binoculars and to renew the gas filling if required.
+Some binoculars have small valves that allow them to control the internal pressure of the binoculars and to renew the gas filling if required.
 Gas-filled binoculars guarantee perfect viewing in every situation.

 Some manufacturers prefer the use of Argon instead of Nitrogen to fill the interior of high-quality binoculars.
 Argon is a noble gas of superior value.
 It has a higher atomic weight and the atoms are larger.

-This means that over time, the gas from the inside of the binocular, where the Argon or Nitrogen concentration is very high compared to the concentration outside the binocular, will diffuse out till an equal concentration is reached.
+This means that over time the gas from inside the binoculars, where the argon or nitrogen concentration is very high compared to the concentration outside the binoculars, will diffuse outwards until a balanced concentration is reached.

-Purging the air and filling a waterproof binocular with an inert gas assures the benefit of them being resistant against thermal shock in extreme temperature fluctuations.
-However, the main purpose of waterproof binoculars, whether it is just filled with air or with a noble gas is to stop moisture from entering and preventing binoculars internal fogging and preventing mold and fungus to grow on the glass surfaces.
+Both are waterproof and fog proof, whether it is just filled with air or with a noble gas, a waterproof seal is to stop moisture from entering and prevents binoculars’ internal fogging, thus preventing mold and fungus to grow on the glass surfaces.